 Want more ideas to keep you organized and productive?
 Join my newsletter!

 Wouldn’t it be nice to know the rules when you start a new project?
 When you put together that new bookshelf, it would be great if there were big bold letters that tell you to double check the front and back of the segments?
 Or when you are making a new dish, would you love to know that no matter what it will be delicious?
 When I think about organizing, I think there are some basic concepts that will lead to your success.
 Here are my favorite 5 basic rules of organizing.

 Eliminate what you don’t love or use.

 It seems simple enough this rule.
+Eliminating and editing are the first steps to organizing.
 What interferes are the “what if’s” in life.
 What if I need it in a year?
 What if I lose 5, 10 or 15 pounds?
 We can “what if” ourselves into keeping everything.
 If you truly love an item, but have not used it, keep it in a less accessible spot.
 It’s possible to eliminate what you don’t use or love using the 4 box method.
 Get clarity with this rule and your organizing will yield great results.

 Store items at their point of use

 The concept of keeping items where they are used frequently is nothing new.
 A little creative storage can be a good thing.
 Keeping items at their point of use means you can easily find what you need and easily put it away.
 You can create zones in a room to help you stay organized too.
 The kitchen is a great area to keep zones in mind.
 The breakfast zone is where the bowls and cereal are stored together.
 The coffee zone is where the Kcups, mugs and sweetener are.
 You get the idea that storing what you use together makes life easier.